 The oldest bell was cast between 1385 and 1418 and is called Michael.
 It is the bell rung out for all occasions of national mourning or rejoicing.
 The Lantern Tower with its incredible and intricate design was the tallest landmark in the town for centuries and was designed to be a beacon for ships coming up the Tyne.

 By the middle of the eighteenth century, the renowned local historian Henry Bourne said the bells “have a bold and noble sound, and yet an exceedingly sweet and harmonious one.”
-There are currently 13 ringing bells and three fifteenth century ones.
-The biggest bell, The Major, weighs nearly 6 tonnes!
+There are 14 full circle ringing bells, plus the “Major”, which is a swing chiming bell weighing nearly 6 tonnes!

 Today, the bells at Newcastle are rung by the Newcastle Guild, members of the Durham and Newcastle Diocesan Association of Change Ringers.
 They are all volunteers and range in age from 20s to 93 – the 100+ steps to the bell-ringing chamber keeps them fit.
 Newcastle Cathedral’s bells are some of the finest in the country and we have hosted many bell-ringing groups from all over the country.

 Bell ringing occurs every Sunday throughout the year at the following times:

 There is also occasional ringing for Choral Evensong on Saturdays and Sundays